TiMESPLiNTER/gphpio/README.md

 # php-gpio

-This library provides a nice OO interface to interact with the GPIO pins of for example RaspberryPi (2).
+This library provides a nice OO interface to interact with the GPIO pins of RaspberryPi (2).

 ## Setup